Crabcyborg/min-string/README.md

 The package is free to use for any use.
 I would love to know if you use it in your project.
 This package is not in any way an encryption method or a security feature.
 There is no salt with this package.
 It only benefits from its obscurity.

+min-string works best with data that shares common patterns.
+This script is focused on replacing common patterns with tokens.
+In my case, a lot of values are 0 and 255.
+On random data, it will usually still find a pattern but the result isn't likely as small.
+You can also change the common patterns by modifying min.patterns and min.other_patterns.

 **Benchmark**

 *Using the following integer array as input*